SteeltoeOSS/Documentation/api/v4/security/redis-key-storage-provider.md

 > If you use a different service, you have to adjust the `create-service` command.

 Once the service is bound to your application, the configuration settings are available in `VCAP_SERVICES`.

+> [!TIP]
+> Explore the [Steeltoe sample application](https://github.com/SteeltoeOSS/Samples/blob/main/Security/src/RedisDataProtection/README.md) for a demonstration on why this provider is useful.